diesimo-ai/self-driving-car-behavioral-cloning/README.md

 After training the NVIDIA machine learning model with the collected data I save the model (you can modify the model to increase its accuracy)

-Finally I run the simulator to clone the self-driving behavior based on the pretrained model but on real time test dataset
+Finally I run the simulator in autonomy to clone the self-driving behavior based on the pretrained model but on real time test dataset

 # Requirements tools